• Skip to main content

 People who follow a daily walking routine have a 30% lower risk of heart attack or stroke.
 In addition, a walking program can help manage your blood pressure, resting heart rate, weight, body fat, and cholesterol.
 It can reduce days spent in a hospital and even increase your life expectancy compared to no leisure-time physical activity.

 Do you have an existing heart condition and are thinking about starting a daily walking routine?
-Consult a doctor to know the most suitable way to introduce this into your lifestyle.
+Consult a primary care provider to know the most suitable way to introduce this into your lifestyle.

 #3: Increases Cognitive Function And Boosts Mood